project-oak/oak/docs/oak_functions_abi.md

 invocation the Oak Functions runtime copies the data in the allocated buffer, i.e., the memory of the Oak Functions WebAssembly module.

-The allocated memory is owned by the caller of the original Oak Functions WebAssembly ABI invocation.
-The Oak Functions runtime never directly frees memor allocated from the WebAssembly module through `alloc`.
+The allocated memory is owned by the Oak Functions WebAssembly module originally invoking the WebAssembly ABI.
+The Oak Functions runtime never directly frees memory allocated from the WebAssembly module through `alloc`.

 A canonical implementation of `alloc` is [provided in the Oak Functions Rust SDK](/oak_functions/sdk/oak_functions/src/lib.rs).